RelevanceAI/eslint-plugin/README.md

 ## Rule overviews

-See the implementation for more specifics.
+See the implementations for more specifics.

 ### no-vitest-and-expect-package